Using Appcues' third-party integrations, you can send Appcues data to services like Google Analytics, Mixpanel, and HubSpot.

 - Two-way integration: Appcues sends and receives data from the third-party.

-Most Appcues integrations are one-way, but please view the specific integration to determine whether it is a one-way or two-way integration.
+Please view the specific integration (or the Integration list) to determine whether it is a one-way or two-way integration.

 What data is sent?